This course gives human resource practitioners an exciting opportunity to:

 How many places are available?

 At Nottingham Trent University, we provide first-class learning facilities for our students.
-The transformed Newton building is the home of Nottingham Business School and marks the next phase in the School’s development.
-In Newton, students have an abundance of teaching space, a range of lecture theatres of different sizes, and masses of space for social learning.
+Our campus has undergone substantial redevelopment during recent years, and provides an abundance of teaching space, a range of lecture theatres of different sizes, and masses of space for social learning.
 With wireless connection throughout, students will be able to work on their laptops in any part of the building.

 Graduates on our MSc HRM have reported enhanced career opportunities that enable them to operate confidently at a more senior level within the HR field.